 The Strútsfoss Hike, East Iceland

 This beautiful waterfall is located in Suðurdalur near the Sturluflöt, in the East of Iceland.
 It is a relatively remote location, and the trailhead is at the bottom of a dead-end road.
-Still, it is an accessible location, suitable for any 2WD passenger car, so it is a good location for anyone to experience some of the magic Icelandic landscapes far from the crowds.
+Still, it is easily accessible, and suitable for any 2WD passenger cars.
+So it is a good location for anyone to experience some of the magic Icelandic landscapes away from the crowds.
+It still boggles my mind how few people visit this beautiful location.
+I have been there four times, and never met anyone.

 Table of Contents